Absenteeism cost Canadian economy more than $16 billion in 2012

 The Conference Board study, Creating an Effective Workplace Disability Management Program, outlines the common elements of successful programs, which include:

-an organizational approach that sustains the objectives of the
+- an organizational approach that sustains the objectives of the disability management program.

 SOURCE: Conference Board of Canada